-Yellen, Premier Li Express Hope For US-China Cooperation
+Yellen, Premier Li express hope for US-China cooperation

-US Treasury Secretary Janet Yellen and Chinese Premier Li Qiang sounded a hopeful tone on US-China cooperation on Sunday, though the American policymaker noted both sides cannot shy away from tough conversations.
+US Treasury Secretary Janet Yellen and Chinese Premier Li Qiang sounded a hopeful note on bilateral relations at the start of their Sunday meeting in Beijing.

 The US-China relationship can only move forward with direct and open communication, Yellen told Li, after arriving in the Chinese capital from the southern city of Guangzhou.

-"China sincerely hopes that the two countries will be partners, not adversaries," Li said in welcoming remarks to Yellen.
+Li, in welcoming Yellen, said "China sincerely hopes that the two countries will be partners, not adversaries".

 He added that Chinese internet users have closely followed the details of her trip since her appearance in Guangzhou, showing "expectation and hope for the China-US relationship to continue to improve".

-Yellen held a series of meetings in the southern port city, including hours of discussions with her counterpart, Vice Premier He Lifeng.
+In Guangzhou, Yellen had a series of meetings including hours of discussions with her counterpart, Vice Premier He Lifeng.

 This refers to a situation where Chinese government support to industries fuels production capacity but risks a surge of exports at depressed prices to the global market, undercutting international competitors.

-Washington is especially concerned about this phenomenon in new industries such as electric vehicles and solar energy, pushing for a "level playing field" for US firms and workers.
+Washington is especially concerned about this phenomenon in new industries such as electric vehicles and solar energy.

 Yellen's trip marks her second visit to China in less than a year.

-Rather than avoiding hard conversations, this has meant "understanding that we can only make progress if we directly and openly communicate with one another", the Treasury chief said.
+Rather than ignoring differences, this has meant "understanding that we can only make progress if we directly and openly communicate with one another", the Treasury chief said.

-A senior Treasury official told reporters Yellen had a "constructive conversation" with Li.

-On overcapacity concerns, she raised issues from the perspective of a macroeconomist, seeking to understand the expected sources of demand in meeting Chinese growth targets, with sectors like property providing less growth than before, the official added.

-Yellen told Li that the world's two biggest economies have a duty to "responsibly manage our complex relationship" and show leadership in addressing global challenges.
+Yellen added that both countries -- the world's two biggest economies -- have a duty to "responsibly manage our complex relationship" and show leadership when it comes to working on global challenges.

-On Saturday, the Treasury also said US and Chinese officials would start talks under another existing working group for cooperation on tackling money laundering.
+On Saturday, the Treasury also announced that United States and Chinese officials would start talks under another existing working group for cooperation on tackling money laundering.

-The aim is to cut off financing for criminal organisations such as drug traffickers.
+The aim is to cut off financing for actors such as drug traffickers.

+Washington has been seeking to work with Beijing to curb supply lines for the production of fentanyl, the synthetic painkiller behind a US overdose epidemic.

 Despite the outcomes of meetings so far, China's state-run Xinhua news agency warned in a commentary of the "spectre of protectionism" in the United States.